wilsonliaows/docs/connectors/snowflake.md

 ### Warehouse considerations

 Snowflake utilizes per-second billing for all compute (loading, transforming and query).
 Here are some things to consider when setting up a warehouse for a Snowflake connection.
-There is a minimum 60-second minimum each time a warehouse starts, so there is no advantage of suspending a warehouse within the first 60 seconds of resuming.
+There is a 60-second minimum each time a warehouse starts, so there is no advantage of suspending a warehouse within the first 60 seconds of resuming

-When choosing the following warehouse properties, consider the frequency and time between queries, number of concurrent active recipes and complexity of each of these queries.
+When choosing the following warehouse properties, consider the frequency and time between queries, the number of concurrent active recipes and complexity of each query.

 #### Warehouse size

 For most use cases, **X-Small** warehouse is sufficient.
 A larger warehouse has more servers and does more work proportional to the per-second cost.
-This means that a larger warehouse will complete a query faster while consuming the same number of credits consumed.
+This means that a larger warehouse will complete a query faster while consuming the same number of credits.

 If your use case involves long and complex queries it is recommended to use a larger warehouse to prevent timeouts.